Humiliati: Consolidation

-Some years later, on the advice of St John of Meda (d.
-1159), they embraced the Rule of St Benedict, adapted by him to their needs.
+Some years later, on the advice of St. John of Meda (died in 1159), they embraced the Rule of St. Benedict as adapted by him to their needs.
 Details relating to this reform are ill-authenticated, the Acta of John of Meda (Acta sanctorum, Sept., vii.
 320) being almost entirely unsupported by contemporary evidence.

-The "Chronicon anonymi Laudunensis Canonici" (Monumenta Germaniae Historica, Scriptores, xxvi, 449), states that in 1178 a group of Lombards came to Rome with the intention of obtaining the pope's approval of the rule of life which they had spontaneously chosen; while continuing to live in their houses in the midst of their families, they wished to lead a more pious existence, abandon oaths and litigation, be content with modest dress and live in a spirit of piety.
-The pope approved their resolve to live in humility and purity, but forbade them to hold gatherings or preach in public; the chronicler adding that they disobeyed and thus were excommunicated.
+The "Chronicon anonymi Laudunensis Canonici" (Monumenta Germaniae Historica, Scriptores, xxvi, 449), states that in 1178 a group of Lombards came to Rome with the intention of obtaining the Pope's approval of the rule of life which they had spontaneously chosen; while continuing to live in their houses in the midst of their families, they wished to lead a more pious existence, abandon oaths and litigation, be content with modest dress, and live in a spirit of piety.
+The Pope approved their resolve to live in humility and purity, but forbade them to hold gatherings or preach in public.
+The chronicler added that they disobeyed and thus were excommunicated.

-The Chronicon Urspergense (Monumenta Germaniae Historica, Scriptores, xxiii, 376-377) mentions the Humiliati as one of the two Waldensian sects and a decretal promulgated in 1184 by Pope Lucius III at the Council of Verona against all heretics condemns both the "Poor Men of Lyons" and "those who attribute to themselves falsely the name of Humiliati".
+The Chronicon Urspergense (Monumenta Germaniae Historica, Scriptores, xxiii, 376–377) mentions the Humiliati as one of the two Waldensian sects and a decretal promulgated in 1184 by Pope Lucius III at the Council of Verona against all heretics condemns both the "Poor Men of Lyons" and "those who attribute to themselves falsely the name of Humiliati".
 Though orthodox, the Order of the Humiliati was always tainted by a certain suspicion.

 In this state they remained until 1201, when, upon presentation of their constitution, Pope Innocent III reconciled them with the Church, and reorganized them in conformity with their economic and religious customs, also approving of the name "Humiliati".
-This brought most of them back to the Church, but a number persevered in their former life under the direction of the Poor of Lyons.
-Economic and religious difficulties, however, aggravated long-felt dissensions between the two groups and, in 1205, these non-reconciled Humiliati separated from the Lyonese and formed a distinct group, adopting the name of Poor Lombards, "Pauperes Lombardi".
+This brought most of them back to the Church, but a number persevered in their former life under the direction of the Poor of Lyons (Waldensians).
+Economic and religious difficulties, however, aggravated long-felt dissensions between the two groups, and in 1205 these non-reconciled Humiliati separated from the Lyonese Waldensians and formed a distinct group named the "Poor Lombards" ("Pauperes Lombardi").

-Pope Innocent III granted a rule to the lay branch as a "third order" that resembles the Regula de poenitentia of the Franciscan movement.
-The Humiliati rule forbade vain oaths and the taking of God's name in vain; allowed voluntary poverty and marriage; regulated pious exercises; and approved the solidarity which already existed among the members of the association.
-Unusual was the authorization to meet on Sundays to hear the words of a brother "of proved faith and prudent piety", on condition that they did not discuss among themselves either the articles of faith or the sacraments.
+Pope Innocent III granted a rule to the lay branch as a "third order" that resembled the Regula de poenitentia of the Franciscan movement.
+The Humiliati rule forbade vain oaths and the taking of God's name in vain, allowed voluntary poverty and marriage, regulated pious exercises, and approved the solidarity which already existed among the members.
+Unusual was the authorization to meet on Sundays to hear the words of a brother "of proved faith and prudent piety", on condition that they did not discuss among themselves either the Articles of Faith or the Sacraments.
 Though some Waldensians were perhaps won back in Lombardy, others were not.

-The order grew rapidly, and a good number of its members were declared Saints and Blessed.
-It also formed trade associations among the people, and played an important part in the civic life of every community in which they were established.
-It has left some fine church buildings still in use today.
+The Order grew rapidly, and many of its members were declared Saints and Beati.
+It also formed trade associations among and played an important part in the civic life of every community in which it was established.
+It left some fine church buildings still in use.